In this guide, we’ll show you how you can prepare your promotional campaigns, like coupons and online discounts, to be effective on mobile.

 Update: Don't forget to check our post on the power of incentive marketing distributed via mobile channels.

-The same study claims that 26 percent prefer the convenience of redeeming online discounts.
-So, what makes an online discount convenient? - you ask.
+26 percent of customers prefer the convenience of redeeming online discounts and accessing mobile promotions.
+So, what makes a mobile discount convenient? - you ask.
 There are a few important parameters you should take into account.
 Some of them stem from your customers' habits, some from your business strategy, and some have a lot to do with the technology your business runs on.
-Your goal is to mix them up in a series of experiments to figure out the golden formula for driving revenue.
+Your goal is to mix them up in a series of experiments to figure out the golden formula for driving revenue and customer engagement.

 - Not only email - emails aren’t the best way to capture shoppers’ attention when you want to trigger prompt interactions.
 Using push notifications or SMS/MMS can give you much better results in flash, short-expiry promotions or if you can and want to send out geolocated offers.
 If you have a native app, you can also think of timed, nonintrusive popups, e.g. when you detect a specific user activity.

 - External channels - the wave of coupon deals has given birth to mobile coupon hubs.
 They are usually highly-ranked in app stores, so you might consider placing some of your deals there to get more visibility.
 Keep an eye on the value you get relative to the commission you pay, though.
 Alternatively, if your brand is strong enough, you can create your own coupon hub as part of your web/native app, like Zalando did.